-- To support community organisations in the effective delivery of programs that respond to local community needs as a result of COVID-19. - To aid in the delivery of effective programs that support the diverse needs, interests and aspirations of the Cumberland City Community. - Provide one-off funding to assist with the establishment of a new project or to significantly expand an existing project. - To enhance community participation in the development and delivery of programs. - To create positive connections between residents of Cumberland City. - To further develop existing skills, knowledge and access to opportunities for residents and organisations. - To maximise access and usage of community resources, services and facilities including equity of access for special needs groups. - To encourage collaboration and partnerships.
+- To aid in the delivery of effective programs that support the diverse needs, interests and aspirations of the Cumberland Community. - Provide one-off funding to assist with the establishment of a new project or to significantly expand an existing project. - To enhance community participation in the development and delivery of programs. - To create positive connections between residents of Cumberland. - To further develop existing skills, knowledge and access to opportunities for residents and organisations. - To maximise access and usage of community resources, services and facilities including equity of access for special needs groups. - To encourage collaboration and partnerships.